Cut off a hydra's head and it grows a brand new one. Scientists think they know why

-Scientists have some new insights into the workings of one of the few animals that can, arguably, live forever.
+Scientists have new insights into the workings of hydras, one of the few animals that can, arguably, live forever.

 Hydras are tiny organisms related to jellyfish.
 They have simple bodies, made up of a cylindrical tube called a body column, with a head structure at the top and a sticky foot on the opposite end (which they use to hold themselves in place).
 What's remarkable about hydras is that they don't seem to age, thanks to some incredible regenerative powers.
 Chop off a hydra's head and it just grows right back.